anpicci/top-comb/docs/analysis_logistics.md

 samples:
     # Relevant information for the modeling aspects

+analysis:
+    # Relevant information for producing histograms

 operators:
   - [operator_name, reference_point, minBound, maxBound]
   - ... # other operators
 ```

-An example of how one full `yaml` file looks like can be found in the [TTG configuration file](https://gitlab.cern.ch/cvicovil/top-comb/-/blob/master/inputs/configs/TTG_TOP-23-002.yml?ref_type=heads).
+An example of how one full `yaml` file looks like can be found in the [TTG configuration file](https://gitlab.cern.ch/cvicovil/top-comb/-/blob/master/configs/TTG_TOP-23-002.yml?ref_type=heads).

-**TODO**: provide a script to generate skeletons for `yaml` files, to make it easier for people that want to contribute.

 Note that:
  - The `samples` part is mostly relevant for analysis that do not look into EFTs directly, and are reinterpreted in terms of generated NanoGEN MC samples that include the EFT effects.
+ - The `analysis` part is mostly relevant to produce shapes for a given analysis.
+This is also normally used in differential measurements that are reinterpreted based on EFTs.
  - The `operators` side is generally interesting, as there we decide which couplings get constrained by which analysis.

 ## Generating the Analysis Folder